theislab/idtrack/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-> This Markdown copy exists so GitHub renders the Code of Conduct by default.
-> The documentation site includes the canonical `CODE_OF_CONDUCT.rst`.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.